pjk0007/sys3_project4/README.md

 	return 0;
 }
 ```
-The main function declares only library clss.
+The main function declares only library class.

 ### library